 When it comes to the heat treatment industry, the market is, and will likely always be a challenging one.
 Customers who seek out heat treatment services are not usually flush with liquid capital.
 Their commodities, which are often common steel parts, must sell for commodity prices, and those prices aren’t always as high as you would hope.

 If you're looking to improve your rate of return as a heat-treating company, you must attract top quality customers.
-Let's consider the best ways to accomplish this goal.
+Here are three key ways to accomplish this goal:

 Clean Up Your Facility

 Usually, these companies send a representative to perform a source inspection of your facility before they decide to move forward with a partnership.
 If they have to walk through a puddle of oil caused by a leaky piston pump, your contract could be in jeopardy.

 Mostly though, they will be looking to see if you have the right capabilities to heat treat their most critical components.
 These days, that means special alloys, titanium, and titanium aluminide.
 They might also be considering powdered metal parts, and they will need to know if your facility can handle the debinding and densification steps properly.
 For a taste of how complex this process can be, check out this article published in Materials (Basel), Debinding and Sintering of an Injection-Moulded Hypereutectic Al–Si Alloy.

 Make sure your facility and all its machinery are looking clean and well-maintained before potential customers arrive for an inspection.